buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 ### 🧨 Create an ERC-1155 collection

-What we're going to do now is create + deploy an ERC-1155 contract to Rinkeby.
+What we're going to do now is create + deploy an ERC-1155 contract to Goerli.
 This is basically the base module we'll need to create our NFTs. **We're not creating our NFT here, yet.
 We're just setting up metadata around the collection itself.** This is stuff like the name of the collection (ex.
 CryptoPunks) and an image associated with the collection that shows up on OpenSea as the header.

 *Note: You may know ERC-721 where every NFT is unique, even if they have the same image, name, and properties.
 With an ERC-1155, multiple people can be the holder of the same NFT.
 In this case, our "membership NFT" is the same for everyone, so instead of making a new NFT every time we can simply assign the same NFT to all our members.
 This is also more gas efficient!
 This is a pretty common approach for cases where the NFT is the same for all holders.*